 “With both student and local population growth soaring, the number of pedestrians traversing SJU’s campus on a daily basis has risen accordingly,” Daley wrote to the Department of Community and Economic Development in September in support of funding for this project.
-“Due to the safety concerns associated with existing pedestrian travel, SJU has prioritized the construction of the proposed pedestrian underpass as a key initiative for the university.”
+“Due to the safety concerns associated with existing pedestrian travel together, with the Concrete Repair Specialists, SJU has prioritized the construction of the proposed pedestrian underpass as a key initiative for the university.”

 “Saint Joseph’s University is a fully integrated community campus serving as a thoroughfare for both students and the community at large, with many Philadelphia residents accessing City Avenue to get to their places of work and local businesses across the county line,” said Cephas, D-Phila., whose district, like Daley’s, encompasses parts of the university.
 “The campus also serves as a corridor for key public transportation hubs located nearby.
 I am proud to see this funding be used to bring this project to fruition.
 The safety of countless pedestrians relies on it.”

 Said Joseph Kender, vice president of university relations at SJU: “On behalf of the university, I want to thank PennDOT, Senators Vincent Hughes and Amanda Cappelletti, and Representatives Daley and Cephas for their strong support of this project.
 In many ways, the pedestrian underpass is the keystone to our ongoing campus modernization plan, connecting the Lower Merion and Philadelphia sides of our campus.
 We need to find a safer and more efficient way for our students, faculty and staff to cross City Avenue, and this project wouldn’t be possible without PennDOT’s partnership.”